gwijthoff/globalSF/index.md

 Attendance and Deadlines
 ------------------------

 While I do not advocate missing any classes, I realize that you may face unpredictable circumstances once or twice throughout the term.
 For this reason, you may miss two classes this semester without penalty.
 Additional absences will impact your final grade.
-Each additional absence will lower your final grade by half a letter grade.
-No extensions will be given on assignments except in extreme (and verifiable) circumstances.
+Each additional absence will lower your final grade by half a letter.
+No extensions will be given on assignment deadlines except in extreme (and verifiable) circumstances.
 These circumstances include reasons of health and extenuating circumstances, such as death of a family member.

 Laptop Policy
 ---------------